phlppnhllngr/phlppnhllngr.github.io/content/diverses/Message_broker.md

 ---
-title: Message queue
+title: Message Broker
 parent: Diverses
 ---

-# Message queue
+# Message Broker
 - **Apache Kafka**
   - *Kafka is different from JMS systems such as ActiveMQ.
 Kafka has less features than ActiveMQ, as the stress has been put on performances.*
   - *Kafka uses its own non-standard protocol and clients*